SDG-Den/SDG-TERM/docs/SDG-TERM/801-troubleshooting.md

 - `jctl` — `journalctl -p 3 -xb`

 The duplicate definitions don't cause errors (the last definition wins), but consolidating them would be cleaner.

-## Missing detect.sh

-There is no `detect.sh` script in the repository.
-This file would be used to detect whether SDG-TERM is installed on the system.